The History of Spalding Cemetery

 In 1924 three more acres were added.

-Courtesy of Spalding Gentlemen’s Society Author Norman Leveritt
+Text courtesy of Spalding Gentlemen’s Society - author: Norman Leveritt